MatheusGino71/TreinadorDeQuest-es/replit.md

 ## Overview

 This is a React-based quiz game application focused on Brazilian legal studies, specifically targeting OAB (Ordem dos Advogados do Brasil) exam preparation.
 The application features a multiple-choice question format (4 options) with gamification elements like lives, power-ups, and scoring systems.
+The app now includes a complete user authentication system with login/registration and a preparation screen before gameplay.

 ## User Preferences